cs-rohit-khune/solution-pack-data-leakage-threat-response/README.md

 - Identify employee watchlist status of user involved in data leakage
 - Identify if the file involved is a sensitive document
 - Initiate containment actions for sensitive document
-- Block the user in AD and investigate if the user involved in any other DLP event
+- Block the user in Microsoft Active Directory and using Symantec DLP investigate if the user involved in any other DLP(Data Leakage Policy) event

 ## Prerequisite